-Still, if you want a reliable, easy to use VPN for your everyday internet usage, for work, for streaming, for torrenting, and other online activities, Avast SecureLine VPN is an excellent choice.
+Still, if you want a reliable, easy-to-use VPN for your everyday internet usage, for work, for streaming, torrenting, and other online activities, Avast SecureLine VPN is an excellent choice.
 It is offered by a reputable company and is offered with a 7-day free trial period as well as a 30-days money-back guarantee, so you can install it and test it for up to a month risk-free to see whether it works for your needs.

 Once again, here are the main pros and cons of the Avast SecureLine VPN which we found when writing this review Avast SecureLine VPN: